zio/zio/docs/datatypes/core/runtime.md

 ### User-defined Executor

 An executor is responsible for executing effects.
 The way how each effect will be run including detail of threading, scheduling, and so forth, is separated from the caller.
-So, if we need to have a specialized executor according to our requirements, we can provide that to the ZIO runtime:
+So, if we need to have a specialized executor according to our requirements, we can provide that to the ZIO `Runtime`:

 ```scala mdoc:silent:nest
 import zio.internal.Executor